kachick/chawan/doc/config.md

 ## Keybindings

-Keybindings must be placed in these sections:
+Keybindings are to be placed in these sections:

 * for pager interaction: `[page]`
 * for line editing: `[line]`